estelledenis/system-monitor/README.md

 ### Login Monitoring ###

+### 🔹 What is Login Monitoring?
-This tracks every login attempt on the system.
-It records details like timestamp, username, success/failure status, and IP address in order to help detect unauthorized access attempts before they become a problem.
+**Login monitoring** tracks every login attempt on a system to detect unauthorized access and security threats.

+### 🔹 What Does It Record?
+- **📅 Timestamp** – Logs the exact date and time of each login attempt.
+- **👤 Username** – Identifies which account was used for the login attempt.
+- **✅ Success/❌ Failure Status** – Indicates whether the login was successful or failed.
+- **🌍 IP Address** – Captures the source of the login attempt.

 Below is an example of successful login attempts, including the user, login time, and IP address (if remote).